© 2015 Laura Peh

 LAURA PEH, harpist

-Hong Kong-born Singaporean harpist Laura Peh is currently a finalist on the Bachelor of Music (Honours) programme under the tutelage of Daphne Boden at the Royal College of Music, London.
-Laura started learning the harp at the age of nine and was educated at Methodist Girls’ School (Singapore).
-Whilst in school, Laura was an avid triathlete, Music Elective Programme student, violinist in the String Ensemble and harpist in the Singapore National Youth Orchestra.
-At the age of fifteen, she was admitted to the Ecole Normale de Musique de Paris (France), where she studied with Isabelle Perrin.
+Hong Kong-born Singaporean harpist Laura Peh recently graduated with a Bachelor of Music (Honours) degree from the Royal College of Music, London where she studied with Daphne Boden.
+Prior to this, Laura was educated at Methodist Girls’ School (Singapore) and at the Ecole Normale de Musique de Paris (France) with Isabelle Perrin.
+During her time at the RCM, Laura was active in historical performance and early music, performing on the medieval, Italian triple and Welsh triple harps.
+In 2015, she formed the Minerva Duo with British recorder player Fatima Lahham.

 Laura has won prizes at several competitions including the Singapore-Malaysia Harp Competition 2010 (Advanced Division), Thailand International Harp Competition 2009 and the Elias Parish-Alvars International Harp Competition 2008 (UK).
 She was also a finalist at the Wales International Harp Competition 2010 (Under-19 Division).

 Please do not edit this biography.